 It's good netiquette in the Fediverse to post a short introduction about yourself and tag it with #introduction.
 If you use other hash tags in the introduction toot as well, it would be even more useful for people to find you and eventually follow you.
 You can also consider pinning your #introduction toot to your profile, it's a good way to extend your bio info section.

 You can add a profile picture and you can also write a short bio in your profile.
 There are even some custom fields where you can put any kind of informations like links to your website or blog or whatever you like, really.
 Please also consider specifing the pronouns you'd like to use for yourself.
 This is a nice way to help shielding transgender people against online harassment and discrimination.

 You might want to consider following the other folks on mograph.social, as they most probably are going to be motion designers like you.

 You can search Mastodon by hash tags and then you can pin the resulting feed to a new column on the interface.
 This way you'll be able to keep an eye on the feed and discover some more interesting people to follow, or join some conversations even on different servers.

 Trunk is a community curated list of Mastodon accounts organised by topics.
 Following some people on one or more of the lists can be a good way to bootstrap your Home feed.

 If you want to have a peek inside some other Mastodon servers and maybe find other people to follow you can use MastoVue.

-For Android devices I suggest Fedilab.
-It works great with multiple accounts as well, and it has some nice features to peek inside different servers and discover new people to follow and communities.
-I'd recommend getting the app from F-droid instead of the Play Store, also you don't have to pay for it if you get it from there.
-In any case, the app is great and constantly developed so considering paying for it on the Play Store to help its development is not a bad idea at all.
+For Android devices I suggest Tusky and Fedilab.
+They work great with multiple accounts as well.
+Tusky is more minimal and snappy, Fedilab has a lot more features (that you may need or not).
+I'd recommend getting the apps from F-droid instead of the Play Store.
+In any case, the apps are both great and constantly developed so considering a donation to help their development is not a bad idea at all.

 Tips & Tricks